BrandonALittle/ewebcdc/employment.md

 title: Employment
 description: Join our team
 image: assets/images/staff02.jpg
-order: 4
+order: 6
 nav-menu: true

 summary:
     |
-    <h4>Interested in working for our Child Care Center?
+    <h4>Interested in working for our center?
 Here is what you need to know!</h4>
     <ul>
      <li>
-     All staff must be must be enrolled in the Oregon Child Care Division's Central Background Registry prior to employment.
+     All staff must be enrolled in the Oregon Child Care Division's Central Background Registry prior to employment.
      </li>
      <li>
      All staff must have a current food handler certification within the first 30 days of employment.﻿